adapakavya/HR-Dashboard/README.md

 • Salary vs Education – Master’s degree holders earn more.<br>
 • Leave Balance – Sales & Marketing roles have higher leave balances.

-### • Total Alive by Category
+### • Total Employees

-A bar and line chart displaying how many patients are alive across different age segments.
-Shows highest survival in the 51–60 group and lowest in 71+.
+Shows the total number of male employees in the organization.

-### • Average Serum Sodium by Age Group
+### • Male Employees

-A combined bar and line visual comparing the average serum sodium levels across age groups and its relation to survival outcomes.
+Displays how many male employees are working in the company.

-### • Total Alive by Age Group
+### • Female Employees

-A line/area chart illustrating survival distribution.
-Shows a clear decline in survival as age increases.
+Displays how many female employees are part of the workspace.

-### • Total Alive vs Diabetes Count
+### • Average Salary

-A stacked chart indicating how the presence of diabetes impacts survival in each age segment.
+Shows the average salary earned by employees.

-### • Gender Slicer
+### • Total Leave Balance

-Interactive buttons to filter the dashboard by male or female patients for targeted analysis.
+Displays the overall leave balance across all employees.

 ### 6. Business Impact and Insights